suxuekun/libpyiotcloud/_setup_devguide/README.md

 		M. You should see "Device is now ready! ..."

+Refer to the usage guide in https://github.com/richmondu/libpyiotcloud/tree/master/_device_simulator for details on actual testing with the device simulator or FT900.

 ### REST API Documentation

 There are 3 ways to access the REST APIs.